infochimps-sales/smart-maintenance-demo/README.md

 _predictive-maintenance_, which simply sends an engine into maintenance when its predicted time-to-fail is one day hence.
-The following diagram shows the SVM's so-called _prediction surface_, which map's the engines' predicted time-to-fail across the engines' (P,T) parameter space.
-Note that SVM's predicted time-to-fail does indeed recover the engines' sweet-spot at 40 < P < 60 and T < 100, though the edges of the predicted stable zone is rather ragged.
+The following diagram shows the SVM's so-called _prediction surface_, which map's the engines' predicted time-to-fail across the (P,T) parameter space.
+Note that SVM's predicted time-to-fail does indeed recover the engines' sweet-spot at 40 < P < 60 and T < 100, though the edges of the predicted stable zone is somewhat ragged.

 ![](https://github.com/infochimps-sales/smart-maintenance-demo/blob/master/figs/predicted_time_to_fail.png)

-Engines that are operating generate earnings at a rate of $1000/day, while engines that are being maintained instead generate some costs (-$200/day) with failed engines generating even greater costs (-$2000/day) while being repaired.
+Engines that are operating also generate earnings at a rate of $1000/day, while engines that are being maintained instead generate modest expenses (-$200/day), with failed engines generating even greater expenses (-$2000/day) while being repaired.
-The following shows that the cumulative cost of operating these engines in _run-to-fail_ mode is very expensive, resulting in cumulative earnings of -$13M by time t=200.
-Operating these engines using the _scheduled-maintenance_ strategy is a wash, with earnings balancing expenses.
+The following shows that operating these engines in _run-to-fail_ mode is very expensive, resulting in cumulative earnings of -$13M by time t=200.
+This plot also shows that operating these engines using a _scheduled-maintenance_ strategy is a wash, with earnings nearly balancing expenses.
-However switching to a _predictive-maintenance_ strategy results in earnings exceeding expenses, the owners of these motors recover all lost earnings by time t=830, and have earned $9M and the end of the simulation.
+But switching to a _predictive-maintenance_ strategy at t=400 then results in earnings that exceeds expenses, so the owners of these motors recover all lost earnings by time t=830, and have earned $9M at the end of this simulation.

 ![](https://github.com/infochimps-sales/smart-maintenance-demo/blob/master/figs/revenue.png)